-- Connect Google My Business with Google Analytics.
+- Connect Google My Business with Google Analytics

-- Track leads through GMB Insights.
+- Track leads through GMB Insights

-- Optimize a listing for lead capture.
+- Optimize a listing for lead capture

-1. Using Google Analytics with GMB
+Use Google Analytics with GMB

-Some marketers use this to link back to the brand’s homepage.
+- Some marketers use this to link back to the brand’s homepage.
 Don’t make the same mistake.

-With that URL you can segment any traffic that comes through the GMB listing and see its effectiveness by the number of Google Analytics goals.
+With that URL, you can segment any traffic that comes through the listing and see its effectiveness by the number of triggered Google Analytics goals.
 Some example goals include the number of reservations, menu views, and take-out orders placed.

 The benefits of tracking this behavior are huge.
-Analyzing the traffic, leads, and conversions that are referred to a brand’s site through its GMB listing provide a rich vein of marketing data that can help optimize a business.
+Analyzing the traffic, leads, and conversions referred to a brand’s site through its GMB listing provides a rich vein of marketing data that can help optimize a business.

 Test these new initiatives, and do whatever you can to get that low-funnel traffic to convert.

-2. Use GMB Insights to Track Customer Actions
+Use GMB Insights to Track Customer Actions

-A GMB account is more than a place where business listings are created for Google Search and Maps — customers use the listing to get directions, ask questions of a business, and make a reservation.
+A GMB account is more than a place where business listings are created for Google Search and Maps.
+It’s also used to get directions, ask questions, and make a reservation.
 These actions are recorded by Google and provided in the Insights section of the Google My Business dashboard.

-Using Google My Business Insights to Understand Customer Actions
+How to Use Google My Business Insights to Understand Customer Actions

 Looking at the Insights section provides a better understanding of trends that show how potential customers interact with a listing.

 Insights can tell GMB users what a customer does after they view a listing.
-A graph chart – which views data over a week, month, or quarter – will show how many users perform actions like visiting a business website, getting directions, calling the business, or sending a message.
+A graph chart – which views data over a week, month, or quarter – will show how many users perform actions like visiting the business website, getting directions, calling the business, or sending a message.
 Marketers should look at the number of people who are getting directions to their locations each month and its overall trend.

 Direction Requests (and Starting Location Data)

 When these new leads ask for directions to the business, Google tracks their starting point, which GMB users can see on Insights.
 This type of location information shows the starting location zip code for your leads.

-This is helpful for local marketers because it shows where to refine marketing and product efforts in order to target potential customers in prominent areas.
+This is helpful for marketers because it shows where to refine marketing and product efforts in order to target potential customers in prominent areas.
 For example, if a restaurant chain gets plenty of traffic from suburban areas, a business can optimize its advertising strategy to hit those areas.

 Optimize a Google My Business Listing for Lead Generation

-Categories and Attributes
+Add Categories and Attributes

 Using the right keywords to talk about a business can help a listing fit into the right category.

 For example, a restaurant focusing on Asian fusion cuisine might not find it beneficial to fit into the “Asian Restaurant” category.
 The best option might be to actually use the “Asian Fusion Restaurant” category as the primary choice.
 Be as specific as possible.

 This idea of specificity is also why it’s important to have additional attributes in a listing.
 Things like a price range, hours, menu items, and amenities all answer questions that potential customers might have about a business.

 It might take some time to fully take advantage of Google My Business as a means to generate more leads, but the payoff is worth it in the long run.
 Customer reviews data shows 53% of consumers who use Google for local search will visit a business within 48 hours, and 14% of people in that group are looking for a business to visit immediately.